-The 2014 Supplement includes: a new section on social media, a new section on sports arbitration, and discussion of: First Amendment issues in the public sector; proposed changes to NLRB policy on deferral to arbitration; security at hearings.
+The 2014 Supplement includes a new section on social media, a new section on sports arbitration, and discussion of: First Amendment issues in the public sector; proposed changes to NLRB policy on deferral to arbitration and security at hearings.

 This treatise offers detailed, annotated coverage of Employee Retirement Income Security Act (ERISA) Titles I and IV; rules of tax qualification, deductibility, and other key tax issues; preemption, with regard to ERISA and medical malpractice and related claims; benefit claims, with regard to evidentiary issues and abuse of discretion in denials; interplay with related legal areas; and effects of sexual orientation and veteran status on benefits.

 The 2015 Cumulative Supplement discusses the Multiemployer Pension Reform Act of 2014 including its effect on multiemployer defined benefit plan funding requirements, new standards allowing for benefit cutbacks for deeply troubled plans, and disclosure and notice obligations.

 List Price: $335.00